Home

 Philippines passport holders can visit the following 37 countries without needing a visa:

-The list above shows countries where Philippines citizens can travel without a visa.
+The list above shows countries where Philippine citizens can travel without a visa.
 However, the length of stay and reasons for travel depend on each country’s rules.
-Philippines passport holders must check if they need a visa for longer stays or purposes not covered by the visa-free policy.
+Philippine passport holders must check if they need a visa for stays exceeding the visa-free policy or for purposes not covered by it.

 Which countries give visas on arrival for Philippines passport holders?